by Byron Ayanoglu

 For pure astonishment I take to the mountain paths south, towards the foothills of Mount Dikti, for staka, the richest goat cheese I've ever tasted.
 It's in Kroustas Tavern, the only eatery of Kroustas village.
 Chef-owner Costas Stavrakakis offers staka on its own, to be spread on bread, and then inside an omelet of day-fresh eggs, for a double assault on my arteries.
 I do believe that it would take a lifetime of Crete (eating bitter greens, climbing all those hills) to overcome regular doses of staka omelette.

-Gourmet Travel in Crete - Home to Knossos
+A Crete Food Journey - Home to Knossos

 I end-bracket this unforgettable, highly selective